terrariumcloud/terrarium-deployment-utils/terrarium-backup/README.md

 }

 ```
 The same logic can be applied to creating backups for additional S3 buckets.
-You can go to `s3-backup/main.tf` and add modify the `aws_backup_selection` resource list to include the ARN of the newly created bucket.
+You can go to `s3-backup/main.tf` and modify the `aws_backup_selection` resource list to include the ARN of the newly created bucket.

 ```
 arn:aws:s3:::YOUR_BUCKET